Intel Rapid Storage Technology: Intel VROC (Virtual RAID on CPU)

-Intel VROC is a part of Intel RSTe.
-This was mostly designed with NVMe SSD's in mind and it is directly attached to the Intel Xeon Scalable processors.
+Intel VROC was mostly designed with NVMe SSD's in mind and it is directly attached to the Intel Xeon Scalable processors.
 For the full functionality it uses a newer Intel technology called Intel VMD (Intel Volume Management Device).

 Intel VROC is a technology from the Intel Xeon Scalable processors series and is used to provide hot-plug, surprise-removal, and LED management of NVMe SSD's for server usage.
 For client PC's Intel RST is still the advised software package to use.

 Intel VMD is targeted for Microsoft Windows and Linux operating systems.